carpentries-incubator/ml4bio-workshop/_episodes/04-random-forests.md

 ### Why is it called "random" forests?

-If we, when training each tree in the forest, give every tree the same data, we would get the same predictions that are prone to overfitting.
+If when training each tree in the forest, we give every tree the same data, we would get the same predictions that are prone to overfitting.
 In order to train the decision trees differently we need to provide slightly different data to each tree.
 To do this, we choose a **random** subset of the data to give to each tree.
 When training at each node in the tree we also **randomize** which features can be used to split the data.